“It’s the Most Wonderful Time of The Year”

 What if - rather than bake cookies with your kids - you find yourself eating raw Pillsbury Christmas Tree cookie dough straight from the box?

-What if - rather than cuddle with your spouse - the only cuddling you're doing is with the throw blanket your ex picked out at TJ Maxx?
+What if - rather than cuddle with your spouse - the only cuddling you're doing is with the throw blanket your ex purchased from TJ Maxx?

 What if - rather than opening presents with family - you find yourself watching The Christmas Story marathon while drinking spiked eggnog?

-While the examples above are not personal experiences (ok ... maybe the TJ Maxx blanket), let’s face it: The holiday season can be tough on singles.
+While these examples are not personal in nature (ok ... maybe the TJ Maxx blanket), let’s face it: The holiday season can be tough on singles.

 "Oh gosh Jared - here you go again!" you may be thinking.
-"Why should I care about this topic?"
+"Why should I care about relationships?"

 While you may be happily taken, remember that 50 percent of American adults have or will experience divorce at some point in their lifetime.
-Furthermore, it is estimated that 30 percent of American adults are single at any given point in time ... meaning that many readers - or the employees you supervise - share my experiences.
+Furthermore, it is estimated that 30 percent of American adults are single at any given point in time ... meaning that many readers - or many of the employees you supervise - share my perspective.

-This was my first holiday season being “single” since 2013.
-While not an eternity, I had gotten used to sharing the holidays with my (now ex) wife.
-Whereas I still had a wonderful break spending time with family and friends … the holiday season didn't quite seem the same.
+In 2021 I experienced my first “single” holiday season since 2013.
+Although not an eternity, I was used to sharing the holidays with my (now ex) wife.
+And while I still enjoyed spending time with family and friends … the holiday season didn't quite seem the same.

-For example, let’s discuss the “putting-up-the-Christmas-tree” tradition.
-In the past, putting up the Christmas tree was one of the most looked-forward to events of the holiday season.
-This is when you play Christmas music, crack open a bottle of Moscato d’Asti, and turn your living room into a picture worthy of the ‘Gram.
-And while my decorating contributions were pretty minimal, there was a sense of excitement whenever the tree went up.
+For example, let’s discuss Christmas trees.
+In the past, putting up the Christmas tree was highly anticipated and marked the beginning of the holiday season.
+In our house, it was common to blast some holiday tunes, crack open a bottle of Moscato d’Asti, and share some laughs while decorating O Tannenbaum.
+And while my contributions were minimal, joy was felt whenever the tree went up.

-This year, things were much different.
-Whereas many people quickly put up their tree after Thanksgiving, I slow-played putting up decorations.
-It wasn’t until mid-December when I realized I should probably do something … only to realize that my ex took every holiday decoration we ever owned other than than a mini-Christmas tree (which I proudly displayed in the living room).
+This particular year, things were much different.
+Whereas many people quickly put up their tree after Thanksgiving, I postponed the event as long as possible.
+It wasn’t until mid-December when I decided I should probably do something … only to realize that my ex took every holiday decoration we owned other than a mini-Christmas tree (which I proudly displayed in the living room).

-Next, let’s discuss holiday commercials.
-As a kid, I always looked forward to holiday commercials.
-Whether it was Anheuser-Busch with their famous clydesdales prancing through the snow, De Beers with their “A Diamond is Forever” holiday commercial (search for the song “Palladio” and thank me later), or Corona with a single palm tree lit up with lights … there was always something memorable about holiday commercials.
+Next, let’s discuss commercials.
+As a kid, I always enjoyed watching advertisements on television during the holiday season.
+Whether it was Anheuser-Busch with their famous Clydesdales prancing through the snow, De Beers with their “A Diamond is Forever” holiday ad (search for “Palladio” and thank me later), or Corona with a single lighted palm tree in the Caribbean … there was always something memorable about holiday commercials.

 Before I go any further, let me be clear that I am being overly dramatic on my assessment of singleness.
 As you're about to find out, things aren't really that bad if you stick to a few core principles and focus on staying positive.

-However, I also understand that not everyone stays so optimistic during the holidays.
-One recent study indicated that 88% of Americans feel that the holiday season is the "most stressful time of the year."
-Add in the fact that educator stress levels have skyrocketed in 2021, and there is a good chance you or your employees are going through difficult times.
+However, I also understand that not everyone manages to stay so optimistic during the holidays.
+One recent study indicated that 88% of Americans identify the holiday season as the "most stressful time of the year."
+Add in the fact that educator stress levels have skyrocketed in the post-COVID era, and there is a good chance that the holiday season is difficult on you or your “single” employees.

-Hobbies: The difference between this breakup and previous breakups is that I have something I am intensely focused on - which is publishing a second book.
-Every day wake up excited about getting to my office so I can do more writing (which likely sounds painful to many of you).
+Hobbies: The difference between my divorce in 2021 and previous breakups was that I had something to keep my focus - which was writing this book.
+Rather than wake up lonely each morning because there was no one to share a bed with, I woke up feeling excited about my writing.
 What is your passion area?
-Finding something that keeps you motivated will help you stay focused during times of adversity.
+Finding something that keeps you motivated will help you stay grounded during times of adversity.

-Give: Giving presents is scientifically proven to be good for your mental health, and what better time to give than during the holiday season?
-This year I committed to giving more than ever before.
-Want to know what felt really good?
-Buying over $1,200 in gift cards from local businesses and giving them away to employees and board members.
+Give: Giving presents and making donations are scientifically proven to be good for your mental health.
+And what better time to give than during the holiday season?
+When I found myself single during the 2021 holiday season, I committed to giving more than ever before.
+One of the most rewarding things I did was buy $1,500 worth of gift cards from local businesses to give away to employees, students, and families.

 Social Media: I have a love/hate relationship with social media.
 As a school leader and content creator, social media is part of my job.
 However, spending too much time on social media is a recipe for disaster!
-Not only do I become envious of other people's lives, I also am tempted to creep on the pages of my ex.
-My advice: stay away from social media during times of vulnerability.
+Not only do I become envious of other people's lives, I am also tempted to creep on my ex.
+My advice: stay away from social media during moments of vulnerability.
 And when you do have to post something for work ... get in and get out as quickly as possible!

-Embrace the Funk: Regardless of how successful you are, we all go through funks in life.
-When this happens, realize you are in good company and tell yourself the following: There is no way I can feel happy and content in life without feeling the funk.
-When bad things happen, view them as learning opportunities.
-What have I learned from this experience?
+Embrace the Funk: Regardless of who you are, we all go through funks.
+When this happens, realize you are in good company and tell yourself the following: feeling joy is impossible without also feeling the funk.
+Down time should be viewed as learning opportunities.
+How can I grow from this experience?
 What mistakes will I avoid in the future?
 Remember - the funk will eventually end.
 And when it does, you'll be stronger as a result.

-Focus On Yourself: Being single has some major advantages, one being that you now have all kinds of time to improve yourself.
-What areas in your life do you want to improve?
-Apply for the job you always wanted.
-Commit more of your finances to your retirement plan.
-Sign up for a fitness class.
+Focus On Yourself: Being single has some major advantages, one being that you now have time to improve yourself.
+What areas in your life do you want to upgrade?
+Apply for a new job.
+Invest more money.
+Take your dream vacation.
+Sign up for fitness classes.
+Start a side hustle.
 Many people realize that their full potential was being limited by a former partner.

-Speaking of potential being limited by a partner, let's talk about this idea of settling.
+Speaking of potential being limited by a partner, let's talk about settling.

-While most employees appear to be very happy with their home-life, I can’t help but notice a small percentage of employees who are adversely affected by their romantic relationships.
+My job has allowed me to meet hundreds of educators.
+And while most employees appear to be happy with their homelife, I can’t help but notice a small percentage of employees who are adversely affected by their romantic relationships.

 One of my favorite books about relationships is Relationship Goals by Michael Todd.
 In his book, Todd discusses the misconception that you can't be happy unless you are with someone:

-If you're single, I'm sure many people and messages in this society have made you feel like you aren't enough without a significant other.
-The pressure to find a mate seems intense and unyielding, and you feel it from all sides.
-You didn't have a date to your best friend's wedding last spring, and he's been trying to fix you up with someone random ever since.
-People at your church whisper when you come around, “She's still single?
-What's wrong with her?”
-Your parents keep pressuring you to hurry up and marry someone because they want grandkids.
-All of that can make you start to feel like you're “less than.”
-Being single can start to feel shameful.
+If you're single, I'm sure many people have made you feel like you aren't enough without a significant other.
+The pressure to find a mate seems intense and unyielding, and being single can start to feel shameful.
 Your life seems incomplete or even like a failure.
 This kind of thinking can cloud your judgment until you find yourself rushing into relationships that don't suit you, settling on someone – anyone – just to satisfy others and calm your fears.
-But these types of hasty decisions have serious consequences.
-Our high divorce rate may have less to do with bad marriages and more to do with bad singleness.

 Consider your current situation.